 The U.S. Attorney frequently hosts and facilitates meetings and discussions among federal, state, and local law enforcement partners and members of the community.
 These discussions are responsive to the specific community needs, concerns, or policy interests.

-Consistent with the Department's commitment to the National Day of Service, the Edward M. Kennedy Serve America Act (2009), and President Obama's overall call to service, the USAO/MDFL leadership encourages its employees to contribute to their local community.
+Consistent with the Department's commitment to the National Day of Service and the Edward M. Kennedy Serve America Act (2009), the USAO/MDFL leadership encourages its employees to contribute to their local community.
 Office personnel frequently participate in various community assistance projects, natural disaster assistance relief efforts, and volunteer projects.